Prepping Tips: How to “Can” Butter

 - Thoroughly wash and dry the jars.

-- Heat oven to 250 degrees and place the jars inside in order to kill any microbial nasties.
+- Heat the oven to 250 degrees and place the jars inside to kill microbial nasties.

 - Simmer the lids in a pot of water on the stove as usual.

 - Now, melt the butter in a large pot.
 Bring it to a boil, and stir it occasionally so it doesn’t scorch on the bottom.
 Simmer the butter for a few minutes.
-Keep stirring, you want it to not separate though it will have the tendency to do so.
+Keep stirring, and you want it not to separate though it will have the tendency to do so.

 - Wipe the jar rims, and seal them with the domes and rings.